usc-isi-digelements/image-thumbnail-with-link/README.md

-# image-thumbnail
+# image-thumbnail-with-link

-A Polymer Element showing an image-thumnail element and a button-link element.
+A Polymer Element showing an image-thumbnail element and a button-link element.

 ### Example
 ```html